 All that romantic mood lighting

-Keeping the lights low may increase the feeling of ambiance (and make it harder to see the dirt on the floors!), but it won’t help your brain, according to a 2017 study in Hippocampus.
+Keeping the lights low may increase the feeling of ambiance (and make it harder to see the dirt on the floors!), but it won’t help your brain, according to a 2017 study in Hippocampus on rats.
 Researchers found that spending too much time in dimly lit rooms and offices may actually change the brain’s structure and hurt your ability to remember and learn, especially when it comes to spatial tasks.

 Your multitasking lifestyle